-Take a look at this excelfunctions.net article for some examples on how to use it and for more in depth information on the arguments.
+Take a look at this excelfunctions.net article for some examples of how to use it and for more in-depth information on the arguments.

 This formula is the opposite of the one above, working to calculate the company’s Net Present Value using irregular dates, taking into account discount rate applied, value of in / outflows at different dates for these transactions.
 XNPV is more specific as it uses precise dates that relate to each cash flow in the series, whilst the NPV formula assumes that time periods remain the same.